JohnnyHopp/PaDiM-EfficientNetV2/README.md

   * sklearn
   * matplotlib
   * timm
-* EfficientNet_NS model is imported from pytorch-image-models and PaDiM-EfficientNetV2 model is imported from torchvision.models
+* Both EfficientNetV2 and EfficientNet_NS models are imported from timm (pytorch-image-models)

 ## Datasets